amagallo/amagallo/README.md

 - Custom **p-code virtual machine** with typed instructions, stack frames, memory manager
 - **Structured types** (arrays, records, pointers), by-reference / by-value handling, exception control
 - VM memory modeled on **two-level RAM** structures with FAT-style **dynamic heap**

-> *“Designing a language from scratch was an act of storytelling — every type system, every control structure, every stack overflow handler was a choice about how logic should flow.”*

 ### 🔢 Purely Functional Hashing